rasoulifarhad/java-projects/ddd-example-tips/README.md

 - **Do not** create Domain Service methods just for simple CRUD operations **without any domain logic**.
 - **Never** pass **DTOs** to or return **DTOs** from the Domain Services.

+Application Services can directly work with repositories to query, create, update or delete data unless there are some domain logics should be performed during these operations.
+In such cases, create Domain Service methods, but only for those really necessary.